iolag/CNNTracker/README.md

 # Usage
-For training, SITK readable images and centerline points in txt form are required.
+For training, SITK readable images and centerline points as .txt files are required.
 The centerline files should look like this:

 ```